isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Regular types are easier to understand and reason about than types that are not regular (irregularities requires extra effort to understand and use).
+Regular types are easier to understand and reason about than types that are not regular (irregularities require extra effort to understand and use).

 The C++ built-in types are regular, and so are standard-library classes such as `string`, `vector`, and `map`.
 Concrete classes without assignment and equality can be defined, but they are (and should be) rare.